aurelisajuan/PredictBotnet/README.md

 # PredictBotnet
-PredictBotnet is a project aimed at developing a machine learning model to analyze network traffic patterns and predict potential cyber attacks, specifically botnets.
-This project leverages existing datasets containing historical network traffic and attack logs to train and validate the model, helping in early detection and prevention of cyber threats.
+PredictBotnet is a project aimed at analyzing network traffic patterns to predict potential cyber attacks, specifically botnets.
+This project leverages existing datasets containing historical network traffic and attack logs to identify patterns and anomalies associated with cyber threats, helping in early detection and prevention.
+We use data science techniques to model and train the datasets, ensuring accurate and efficient prediction of botnet attacks.

 ## Table of Contents